Currensy: 2014–present: The Drive In Theatre and Pilot Talk III

 Currensy announced a new mixtape, The Drive In Theatre, in January 2014.
 He followed up on January 26, 2014, with the release of a new single, "Godfather 4" featuring Action Bronson.
 On February 4, 2014, Currensy took to Twitter to announce a release date for The Drive In Theatre, it was released on February 14, 2014.

 On January 17, 2013, Currensy announced on Twitter that he and Ski Beatz began the process of making Pilot Talk III.
 The album has been in development ever since, with Currensy, in various interviews, naming possible guest appearances from Lil Boosie, Lil Wayne, Wiz Khalifa, Ab-Soul, French Montana, Action Bronson, Jadakiss, Styles P, and Riff Raff, with a majority of the production handled by Ski Beatz, along with some production from Cool & Dre.
 On January 19, 2015, Currensy posted the album's possible artwork on his Instagram account, created by David Barnett, who was also responsible for the artwork of the first two Pilot Talk albums.
 On March 1, 2015, DJ Skee released the first single "Alert" featuring Styles P and produced by Ski Beatz.
 On March 15, 2015, Currensy announced that he'll be releasing Pilot Talk III exclusively on a $100 USB drive, "bundled with a Jet Life shirt and Pilot Talk 3 look book" with accompanying music videos.
 However, he also hinted at the album may be up for streaming.
 The bundle was available for pre-order on the Jet Life website, which also confirmed that it will not be released on iTunes.
 It was set for release on April 4, 2015.
 He released 12 mixtapes in 2016.

 In June 2023, Currensy released Vices, a joint album with producer Harry Fraud.

 Jet Life Recordings

-On February 1, 2011, Currensy started his imprint Jet Life Recordings.
+On February 1, 2011, Currensy started his imprint Jet Life Recordings in New Orleans.